 World Mythology is a semester course where students explore major cultural myths and epics from around the world.
 The students will interpret myths for their sociological, philosophical, and historical significance, identify various universal archetypes, themes, and symbols found in myths, analyze the cultural significance and relevance of important ancient stories, deepen knowledge of world cultures, and make connections between the text, society as a whole, and his personal experience.

-Prerequisites: 80% in English III Honors.
+Prerequisites: 80% in AP English Language and Composition.

 » A fee is charged for the AP exam.